casper-network/casper-node/resources/charlie/README.md

 ### Reading logs

 The `journalctl` command is used to read logs from a systemd service.
-Yow specify the unit name and usually flags to jump to the end (-x) or follow (-f).
+You specify the unit name and usually flags to jump to the end (-x) or follow (-f).

 This will show logs at the end of the logs: